cannc4/Siren/Readme.md

 In order to bind software dependencies, edit full paths in `config/config.json` according to your file system formatting and save the file.

-Copy paste your startup files to `scd-start-default.scd` and `tidal-boot-default.hs` into config folder or set the appropriate paths `config.json`
+Copy paste your startup files to `scd-start-default.scd` and `tidal-boot-default.hs` into config folder or set the appropriate paths in `config.json`

 Now you can start the interface
 ```